Quick Answer

 ACA External Review Requirements

 If your internal appeal is denied, you have the right to an external review by an independent physician who was not involved in the original decision.
-External reviewers overturn insurer denials 40-55% of the time.
+HHS OIG and state DOI annual reports consistently show external reviewers overturn insurer denials at significant rates — often 40% or more depending on the state and denial category.

 State Insurance Regulations